Image via threestooges.com

 An Easy Money Associates/Orion Pictures image

-Quincy Quarry News has long provided props to other media that publish stones busting exposés and this week the South Shore broadsheet crushed them as regards Quincy Mayor Thomas P,, Koch and Quincy City Councillors over their endeavoring to grift themselves 89% and 50% pay raises.
+Quincy Quarry News has long provided props to other media that publish stones-busting exposés and this week the South Shore broadsheet crushed the stones of Quincy Mayor Thomas P. Koch and Quincy City Councillors over their endeavoring to grift themselves 89% and 50% pay raises, respectively.

-Specifically, the broadsheet broke word of how the Massachusetts State Ethics Commission has spanked local elected officials over their grifting outsized raises in violation of applicable law.
+Specifically, the broadsheet broke word of how the Massachusetts State Ethics Commission has apparently spanked local elected officials over their grifting themselves raises in apparent violation of applicable law.

-Conversely, the local weekly tabloid deserves opprobrium over its facilitating the Koch Machine to spin bovine byproduct as regards the Ethics Commission hammering local elected officials over their endeavoring to grift themselves fat pay raises.
+Conversely, the local weekly tabloid deserves opprobrium over its facilitating the Koch Machine to spin bovine byproduct as regards the Ethics Commission hammering local elected officials over their endeavoring to grift themselves pay raises in ways looking to be illegal..

-In any event, earlier this month Quincy Mayor Koch and Council President Ian Cain stated that in the face of public outrage over the raises that Koch and the council would defer pay raises for their positions until the start of the next term of office for their jobs.
+Adding insult to injury for long suffering local taxpayers, earlier this month Quincy Mayor Koch and Council President Ian Cain concurrently stated that in the face of (only, ed.) public outrage over the raises that Koch and the council would defer their (improperly, ed.) approved pay raises for their positions until the start of the next term of office for their respective jobs.

 | quincy news